Australian Open: No-look shot in Serena's win; COVID fan ban

 “She hits very hard.
 She has a big, big power game,” Williams said about the 22-year-old from Belarus.
 “She’s a big girl — strong like myself.”

+No. 8 Diego Schwartzman became the highest-seeded man to lose so far, eliminated 6-3, 6-3, 6-3 by Aslan Karatsev, qualifier from Russia ranked 114th and making his Grand Slam debut at age 27.

+Karatsev is the first qualifier to reach the fourth round at Melbourne Park since Milos Raonic a decade ago.

-Other women who won included three-time Grand Slam title winner Naomi Osaka, two-time major champion Garbiñe Muguruza, 2019 French Open finalist Marketa Vondrousova and Hsieh Su-wei.
-In men’s play, 2020 U.S. Open runner-up Alexander Zverev won in straight sets, while No. 18-seeded Grigor Dimitrov advanced when Pablo Carreno retired after losing the first seven games.
+In other action, 2020 U.S. Open runner-up Alexander Zverev won in straight sets and now takes on No. 23 Dusan Lajovic, while No. 18-seeded Grigor Dimitrov advanced when Pablo Carreno retired after losing the first seven games.

 A packed night session was scheduled to include eight-time Australian Open champion Novak Djokovic against No. 27 seed Taylor Fritz of the U.S., reigning U.S. Open champion Dominic Thiem against Nick Kyrgios of Australia, and No. 11 Denis Shapovalov against No. 20 Felix Auger-Aliassime in an all-Canadian matchup, along with contests featuring two-time major champ Simona Halep and reigning French Open champion Iga Swiatek.